GitHubGreg/moodle-course-calendar-builder/README.md

    - Filters out non-topic content (Problem Session, College Closed, holidays).
    - Creates blueprint topics in order with full HTML content preserved.

-**Bulk eLesson link updater:**
-1. Paste HTML containing eLesson links (e.g. from a course page).
-2. Click "Update eLesson links" -- the matcher:
-   - Compares link text to the first bullet point in each ELESSON topic's content.
-   - Updates the `href` in matched topics.
-   - Reports how many were updated and how many were not matched.

 **Delete all topics:**
 - Red "Delete All Topics" button with confirmation dialog.
 - Permanently removes all topics from the current blueprint.

-### AI Calendar Import

-AI-assisted extraction of academic calendar dates into timeline rules.

-**Where:** `ai_import.php` (accessed via "AI Calendar Import" on the rules page).

-**Prerequisites:** A Gemini API key must be configured in plugin settings.

-**Workflow:**
-1. Paste academic calendar text (from a PDF, email, or webpage) into the textarea.
-2. Click "Extract dates with AI" -- sends the text to Google Gemini, which returns a structured JSON array of dated events.
-3. Review and edit the extracted JSON if needed.
-Each event has: type, date, label, description, and optional from-day/to-day.
-4. Click "Apply as rules" -- creates timeline exception rules from the JSON, then redirects to the rules page.

-**Supported event types:** SEMESTER_START, SEMESTER_END, NO_CLASS, DAY_SWAP, OTHER.

 ---